-Bike size chart...
 When it comes to cycling, the most important aspect is comfort.
-Comfort keeps you on the bike for longer, helps you ride more efficiently, and makes the experience much better.
-To achieve the best comfort, being on the right size bike is vital.
-So you might ask yourself "What size bike do I need?".
+Comfort keeps you on the bike for longer, helps you ride more efficiently, and improves the experience.
+Being on the right size bike is vital to achieve the best comfort.
+So you might ask yourself, "What size bike do I need?"

 In this article, we want to introduce you to the buycycle bike size chart.
 This is going to help you find the perfect bike size for you.
-We will tell you what size bike will be for you with out bike frame size chart and run through some handy tips to ensure you get the perfect bike.
+We will tell you what size bike will be for you without a bike frame size chart and run through some handy tips to ensure you get the perfect bike.

 Bike size chart: What is important to know